Updated: July 26, 2023

 - ROS Navigation

-As a final recommendation, apart from delivering ROS at the Master of Robotics of LaSalle University, I am delivering a live online class about ROS every Tuesday at 18:00 CEST/CET.
+As a final recommendation, apart from being a ROS teacher at the Master of Industry 4.0 of UPC University, I am delivering a live online class about ROS every Tuesday at 18:00 CEST/CET.
 I recommend that you attend and practice a new ROS subject with me every Tuesday at the ROS Developers Open Class.
 It is free and a good opportunity to master a single subject of ROS with a simulated robot.

 You will need a C++ or Python code editor.
 Follow this page to get an overview of the main IDEs you can use for writing ROS code.
 However, I recommend you only two of the available options:

 How can you test the programs you are developing for a robot?
 I am assuming here that you do not have access to a robot; actually, that you do not want to have access!!
 Remember: developers!!
 Well, you have several options to test your ROS programs without having to use a robot.

 You use mocks

 If you are a developer, you already know what mocks are.
 You can create your own mocks that emulate the connection to the different parts of the ROS API of your robot.

 Working with mocks in ROS is not an easy option since it requires a lot of preparation work.
 Also, it is of very limited usefulness since it can only produce what you have put on it previously.
 Using mocks is an option that I don’t really recommend for developing.
 Use it only if you cannot use any of the other options below or if you are creating unit tests.
 In my personal experience, I have never used them.
 I have always used one of the next two options.

 You use ROS bags